 What I Didn’t Like About the Aroma Housewares Professional

 Controls for the unit are placed on the top and at the rear of the unit.
-I place my unit on a high bench in my garage and my partner had to use a chair to reach and see the controls while in operation.
+If I place the unit high up in the kitchen, I usually need a chair to reach and see the controls while in operation!

 It is not a big deal but it should be noted.

 To be honest, this unit is the step above beginner food dehydrator.

 “Mainly due to the capacity of the machine and the price point (a little higher than budget options).”

 However, if you are a beginner and plan to do a lot of drying then this unit can be an excellent option also.